Eversmile Dental Provides Care

 - Child Dental Benefits Schedule (CDBS)

 This program is available to children aged 0 to 17 who are eligible for Medicare and receive a government payment such as Family Tax Benefit Part A at any point during the calendar year.
-It provides up to $1,132 over two calendar years for a range of basic dental services.
-We’ll provide more details in the next section. - Public dental services
+It provides a capped amount (currently up to $1,132 but may change) over two calendar years for a range of basic dental services. - Public dental services

 Eligible children may access free dental care through WA’s public dental system.
 Treatment is usually offered through school dental services or community dental clinics.
 Availability may vary, and some locations have wait times. - Payment support and claiming options

 We offer same-day claiming through HICAPS for eligible government programs.
-If you need help understanding what your child may qualify for, our team can explain the available support clearly.
+If you need help understanding what your child may qualify for, our team can provide clear information about the available options.

-If the cost of care is a concern, please contact us.
-We’re happy to talk through the available pathways to make dental care easier for your family to manage.
+If the cost of care is a concern, please contact us to learn more about the pathways that may be available.

 Is my child eligible for free dental care?

-Your child may be eligible for free dental care through public dental services or the Child Dental Benefits Schedule (CDBS).
+Your child may be eligible for publicly funded dental care through public dental services or the Child Dental Benefits Schedule (CDBS).

 - Child Dental Benefits Schedule (CDBS)